forward-jt/Vehicle-Sharing/README.md

 ## Motivation and Background
 The high convenience of owning a private vehicle for mobility has led to an increasing rate of private vehicle ownership today.
 However, this trend has resulted in issues such as high expenses, increased resource consumption, environment cost.

-One solution to address this is through the utilization of vehicle sharing.By employing multiple shared vehicles within a designated area to serve the population, this approach provides a level of convenience similar to private car ownership while simultaneously reducing the number of private vehicles within cities.
+One solution to address this is through the utilization of vehicle sharing with the concept of circular economy.
+By employing multiple porvider-owned shared vehicles within a designated area to serve the population, the transportation requirements could be fulfilled while remaining lower maintenance cost which leads to lower social cost.
-The benefits it can bring include reducing cost expenditures, maximizing product durability and recyclability, lowering environmental costs while enhancing vehicle utilization rates.
+Besides lower maintenance cost, the higher product durability and recyclability and affordable environmental cost are also possible.

 The challenge, however, is to improve the quality of the service.

 ## Qusetion Definition

 ### Definition
-We will provide the customers' pickup locations, destinations, and times, as well as the number of available vehicles within the entire system.
+With the customers' pick up / drop off location, time and the number of available vehicles are given, the goal is to maximize the profit while minimize the cost.
 The vehicles within the dispatch system will be assigned to fulfill the service demand.
-The object is to increase profit and reduce costs.

 ### Assumption
 * Self-driving vehicles：Robust self-contained system, without the need to consider human erratic behavior